eostitan/resource-usage-oracle/README.md

 All data is pruned to the most recent 28 days worth.

-Data submission uses a small node.js Express http server, as I'm not aware of an efficient Python library for pushing transactions.
+Data submission uses a small node.js Express http server.

 ![Data Flow Diagram](data-flow.png)